-The Accounting and Management Review (AMR) is a peer academic journal that operates under a double blind review process.
+The Accounting and Management Review (AMR) is a peer academic journal that operates under a double-blind review process.
 All manuscripts submitted will be object of a previous assessment by the Chief Editor or one of the Associate Editors.
 Papers that are considered as suitable are then sent to two independent expert reviewers who will assess the scientific quality of the paper.
 The Chief Editor or the Associate Editor in-charge of the paper is responsible for the final decision regarding acceptance or rejection of the manuscript.
 The Chief Editor and Associate Editors are not involved in decisions about papers that they have written themselves or in that they are co-authors.

-Manuscripts should be submitted to AMR through its automated submission management system [electronic plataform in construction at the moment, please send your contribution to the email revistacontabilidade@occ.pt] following the instructions described below.
+Manuscripts should be submitted to AMR through its automated submission management system following the instructions described below.